mdancho84/mdancho84.github.io/_posts/2018-06-19-business-science-problem-framework.md

 2. Synthesize outcomes
 3. Hypothesize drivers

-The key in this phase is starting with the _business objectives_: **Customer Satisfaction**.
+The key in this step is starting with the _business objectives_: **Customer Satisfaction**.
 When customers are happy, they keep coming back.
 Loss of customers generally indicates low satisfaction.
 This could be related to availability of products, poor customer service, or competition offering lower prices and/or better service or quality.

 We need to _synthesize outcomes_.
 In our hypothetical example, customers are leaving for a competitor.
 In speaking with Sales, several customers have stated "Competition has faster delivery".
 This is an indicator that lead time, or the ability to quickly service customers, is not competitive.